makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

 * <https://noscriptfingerprint.com/>

-[](https://noscriptfingerprint.com/)The demo should show the same fingerprint even if a visitor attempts to conceal their identity, including but not limited to:
+[](https://noscriptfingerprint.com/)The demo should show the same fingerprint, even if visitors attempt to conceal their identities using the following methods (among others):

 * Requesting desktop mode in mobile browsers
 * Spoofing the user agent
 * Using incognito mode
 * Changing the internet connection

-These are just a handful out of the many use cases where fingerprinting can uniquely identify devices, even as other methods fail.
+These are just a handful of the many use cases where fingerprinting can uniquely identify devices, even as other methods fail.

 ## How the demo works

 When you open the main page of the demo, your browser sends several HTTP requests to the demo’s server automatically.
-The list of requests and the request contents depends on your specific device and browser (more on this later).
+The list of requests and the request contents depend on your specific device and browser (more on this later).
 The server extracts meaningful pieces of data — or signals — from the HTTP requests and stores them in a database.
 Your device signals stay the same as you visit different websites and subsequently can be used to reliably identify and track you over time.

 The server links the requests of a single visitor together using a unique random token by inserting this token into the main page’s HTML code.
 As a result, all HTTP requests from the main page contain the token, and different visitors requesting the main page receive unique pieces of HTML code.